saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 // Destructuring in data class val (x, y) = Coordinate(1, 0)

+// Copying with some properties changed customer2 = customer1.copy(name="saurabh")
 ```

+- value, ordinal, values.
+- Only use of semicolon in Kotlin.

 ### Destructuring declarations in data classes
 - Data classes automatically enable your class’s data to be destructured.